 - Blue Curacao is the liquid that makes this the bright almost glow in the dark blue color!
 Don’t let the color give you pause…. blue curacao is a non-alcoholic sugar syrup that is a blue color.

-- White Rum is the alcohol in the cocktail.
+- White Rum is the alcohol in the cocktail, it makes this such a fun boozy halloween drink!

 - Pineapple juice is the tart part of the cocktail.
 I used canned pineapple juice but have purchased fresh in the past and everyone LOVED it!